Corporate Plan2024–25

 • maintaining a complete and accurate Commonwealth Electoral Roll

-• driving voter turnout
+• promoting voter turnout

 • supporting electoral redistributions